Commercial Vehicles & Work Machines

 — Senior Vice President Commercial Vehicles

-Currently, the main technological driver in developing commercial vehicles is the CO2 emission limit which must fall by 15 percent by 2025 and then by 30 percent by 2030.
+Currently, the main technological driver in developing commercial vehicles is the CO2 emission limit which target 15 percent by 2025 and then 30 percent by 2030.
 It is also going to be necessary to cope with other emissions challenges as a result of the new Euro 7 and CARB Ultra-Low NOx which still have to be defined in detail.
 Depending on the specific application, powertrain concepts will be more widely diversiﬁed in the future, with electric drives taking center stage in urban areas.
 But fuel cells, hydrogen and gaseous-fuel engines as well as synthetic fuels are also of interest for commercial vehicles.

 IAV can provide its customers worldwide with services that enable them to meet local emission requirements.
 Given our global international alignment, we always have our own experts on location, and can offer our customers competent advice in connection with regional requirements and applications.
 At our sites we use state-of-the-art development tools and methods.
 As experienced specialists we can take on turnkey development packages and, if required, connect our OEM customers with the right component suppliers for their project.